 Cotton crops require a lot of water.
 It takes more than 9,464 liters (2,500 gallons) of water to grow a kilogram of cotton.

-It also relies quite heavily on pesticide and insecticide sales, accounting for 5% and 10% of all sales of these products, respectively.
+Cotton also relies quite heavily on pesticide and insecticide use, accounting for 5% and 10% of all sales of these products, respectively.

 This is concerning as pesticides can harm pollinators like bees.